Skip to main content

 How do I make and confirm a reservation?

-All field trips are booked through our online reservation form.
-Completion of the online reservation form does not constitute a confirmation.
+All field trips are booked through our online reservation system linked above.
+Completion of the online reservation system does not constitute a confirmation.
 Your field trip is confirmed when you receive the contract and send your deposit to hold the reservation.

 Payment